 This is not sun sign astrology, which should be treated as entertainment and little more.
 Vedic astrology is unique and extremely specific.
-Although Vedic astrology has been practiced for millennia in India and other parts of the East, Jyotish now enjoys growing popularity in the West, thanks to its ability to address every aspect of the human experience, in a manner both insightful and predictive.
+Although Jyotisha has been practiced for millennia in India and other parts of the East, it now enjoys growing popularity in the West, thanks to its ability to address every aspect of the human experience, in a manner both insightful and predictive.

-Karma and the Role of the Astrologer
+Karma and the role of the astrologer

-I help people understand themselves, and be aware of all the positive possibilities their life has to offer.
+I try to help people understand themselves, and be aware of all the positive possibilities their life has to offer.
 I won’t discuss death, or frighten anyone with information about things they haven’t specifically asked to be discussed.

 I believe astrology is a map of where your soul needs to go in this life — with your baggage, your itinerary, your experiences en route, and your ultimate destination.